 Can you explain more about the 1 1/4 PVC we need to buy after we receive the Kit?

-The Gray 1 1\4 schedule 40 PVC can be bought in 10 foot long lengths from Lowe's, Menard's, Home Depot, etc...I use the gray because it blends well with the black pontoons.
-I purchased mine from Menard's for little over 5$ a stick and it's made in the USA.
+The Gray 1 1\4 schedule 40 PVC can be bought in 10 foot long lengths from Lowe's, Menard's, Home Depot, etc...I use the gray because it blends well with the black pontoons. (the standard white is half the price) I purchased mine from Menard's and it's made in the USA.
 This is where the DIY person comes into play.
 I have not glued any on my kits but that don't mean you don't need to.
 The tubes just slide it thru the holes after you cut the desired lengths.
-(IMPORTANT) Make sure you put a nice smooth chamfer on the outside of the PVC.
+(IMPORTANT) Make sure you put a nice smooth chamfer on the outside of the PVC so it will not cut into the foam.
 The DIY guy will kick in from there.